 Yes, that was a lot of one night stays.
 But a couple of things.
 First, Switzerland was expensive so finding places to stay within our “budget” was not easy.
 Second, I knew we wanted to do the Bernina Express and this seemed like the best way to make that happen.
 That was how Switzerland was planned and I am glad we did it since we really enjoyed our time in Interlaken and at the Giessbach Waterfall!
 We highly recommend planning a Switzerland family vacation.
 This place is magical!

 From here we wanted to head into Austria for a few nights.
 We had looked at Vienna, but from a train ride perspective it made more sense to go to Salzburg, Austria.

 For Germany, we had Berlin on the list, but as we looked at the other things we wanted to do in Germany (mostly from the Rick Steves Europe book) Rothenburg, Germany and the Rhine Valley area – Munich made more sense.

-Prague had been on my list for a long time so I looked to see if this could happen.
+Prague had been on my list for a long time so I looked to see if this could happen (I knew Craig would love the Beer Spa there!).
 It could!
 There was a train from Munich, Germany to Prague, Czech Republic and a train from Prague to Rothenburg, Germany.
 Add them to the list!